danielsu0523/thesis/TEA.md

 #### Abstract
 #### Introduction/Background

 We proposed a platform for plant methylation analysis.
+Genomic DNA is treated with sodium bisulfite to convert non-methylated cytosines to uracil while methylated cytosines remain unchanged.
+Coupled with high-throughput platforms such as microarrays or next generation sequencing (NGS) to allow massively parallel whole genome-wise methylation analysis.

 #### Implementation: Ensembl Database Prepoccess step epimolas.jar-mtable